Last updated on:

 Redactable unites precision and accuracy with the ability to automate data processing at scale.
 Private investigators can quickly upload documents to start redacting critical information.
 From there, Redactable’s pattern search engines scan for sensitive terms and apply automated redactions.

-When the pressure is on to deliver results, no PI wants to lose time performing manual “black-bar” redactions.
+When the pressure is on to deliver results, no digital forensics private investigator wants to lose time performing manual “black-bar” redactions.
 Accuracy and completeness are a non-negotiable, especially when facing regulatory mandates or potential legal consequences.
 Redactable aligns with digital forensic standards and helps you maintain compliance throughout the entire digital investigation lifecycle, from acquisition to final court submission.
 Its your ally in a field where every detail counts.

 The free, which includes up to three documents, is perfect for PIs who wish to check out the performance of the software.